GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-23-spring-exam-spring-core.md

 - @Secured, @PreAuthorize (Spring Security)
 - @Scope("request") or @Scope("session")

+There are two ways for Spring to create a proxy.
+There is the (modern) JDK Proxy that requires an interface to be implemented in the bean.
+The proxy object will be based on this interface, just like the original bean.
+These proxies are called _dynamic proxies_.
+This API for the JDK proxy comes from the JDK.

+The other way is the CGLib Proxy, not part of the JDK, but included in Spring jars.
+Used when no interface implemented, cannot be applied to final classes or methods.
+The technique is to create a subclass that extends the original bean.
+Remarkable: SpringBoot relies solely on CGLib proxies, not on JDK proxies.

 ### 1.5.4 Describe how Spring determines bean creation order

+Beans must be created _after_ their dependencies.
+To achieve the right order, Spring evaluates dependencies for each bean and then follows a recursive process.
+It creates a bean if either the bean has no dependencies or if the dependencies are already created.

+The process of analyzing dependencies takes place after BeanFactoryPostProcessors have done their work and before the beans are instantiated.

+There is an annotation @DependsOn() that you can use on a class or on a @Bean annotated constructor to make explicit the dependencies.
+It is not required, Spring will find out anyway.

 Hint: this has to do with dependencies.
 Those must preceed the beans in which they are being injected.

 ### 1.5.5 Avoid issues when Injecting beans by type